 Before becoming a full-time writer in 2002, he spent 17 years as an award-winning journalist,covering war, famine,

 wildlife, politics and business in Africa, the Middle East and Europe.
 He is a steering committee member of The Fence, the international network of theatre-makers.

 Much of Matthew Lockyer’s thirty-year career in medicine has involved the care of diabetic patients.
 Many of them depend for their lives on insulin, but very few would recognise the names of Banting and Best, let alone Macleod and Collip.
 It has always seemed strange to Matthew that the most dramatic of all the many stories of medical science remains one of the least known.
 He has cherished the ambition of dramatising the story for many years.

 Although he has always written, for science journals and for pleasure, it took the scriptwriting experience and talent of his friend Neil Fleming to breathe life into the dysfunctional quartet who worked through the baking Toronto summer of 1920 in search of a lifesaving cure.
 The stories of the researchers and patients who first received insulin are so full of dramatic incident that compressing the events into a screenplay was an exacting challenge.
 They wanted the finished script to work on several levels; to engage the audience with the medical puzzle, to explain clearly the scientific debate and the experimental science, to highlight the ethical concerns of vivisection, but most of all to tell the moving human stories of courage and determination.

-PRODUCER & DIRECTOR - ALEX TWEDDLE
+UK PRODUCER - ALEX TWEDDLE

 Alex was born in Carlisle, a city in the North of England.
 He attended the Birmingham School of Speech Training and Dramatic Art